-(a) õinvestmentö means every kind of asset established or acquired by investors of one Contracting Party in accordance with the national laws of the Contracting Party in whose territory the investment is made and in particular, though not exclusively, includes:

-- (i) movable and immovable property as well as other property rights such as mortgages, liens or pledges; - (ii) shares in and stock and debentures of a company and any other similar forms of participation in a company;

-- (iii) rights to money or to any performance under contract having a financial value; - (iv) intellectual property rights, in accordance with the relevant laws of the respective Contracting Party; - (v) business concessions conferred by law or under contract, including concessions to search for and extract oil and other minerals;
+- (a) "Companies" means: - (i) in respect of India: Corporations, Firms and Associations incorporated or constituted or established under the law in force in any part of India; - (ii) in respect of Democratic Republic of Congo: individual enterprises, Commercial companies, public companies or associations constituted or established with respect to the law in force in the Democratic Republic of Congo. - (b) "investment" means every kind of asset established or acquired, including changes in the form of such investment, in accordance with the national laws of the Contracting Party in whose territory the investment is made and in particular, though not exclusively, includes: - (i) movable and immovable property as well as other rights such as mortgages, liens or pledges; - (ii) shares in and stock and debentures of a company and any other similar forms of participation in a company; - (iii) rights to money or to any performance under contract having a financial value; - (iv) intellectual property rights, in accordance with the relevant laws of the respective Contracting Party; - (v) business concessions conferred by law or under contract, including concessions to search for and extract oil and other minerals; - (c) "investors" means any national or company of a Contracting Party, who has made investments in the territory of the other Contracting Party; - (d) "nationals" means: - (i) In respect of India: persons deriving their status as Indian nationals from the law in force in India; - (ii) In respect to the Democratic Republic of Congo: the persons deriving their status as Congolese nationals from the law in force in the Democratic Republic of Congo.

-Any change of the form in which assets or rights are invested or reinvested shall not affect their character as an investment, unless such changes are contrary to the approval granted, if any.

-- (b) õinvestorsö means any national or company of a Contracting Party; - (c) õ nationalsö means: - (i) In respect of the Republic of India: persons deriving their status as Indian nationals from the law in force in the Republic of India; - (ii) In respect of the Hashemite Kingdom of Jordan: Natural person having the nationality of the Hashemite Kingdom of Jordan in accordance with its laws. - (d) õCompaniesö means: - (i) In respect of the Republic of India: corporations, firms and associations incorporated or constituted or established under the law in force in any part of the Republic of India; - (ii) In respect of the Hashemite Kingdom of Jordan: any entity, which is incorporated or constituted in accordance with the laws and regulations of the Hashemite Kingdom of Jordan and which has its registered office, central administration or principal place of business in the territory of the Hashemite Kingdom of Jordan.

-(e) õreturnsö means the monetary amounts yielded by an investment such as profit, interest, capital gains, dividends, royalties and fees;

-(f) "territory" means:

-- (i) In respect of the Republic of India: the territory of the Republic of India including its territorial waters and the airspace above it and other maritime zones including the Exclusive Economic Zone and continental shelf over which the Republic of India has sovereignty, sovereign rights or exclusive jurisdiction in accordance with its laws in force, the 1982 United Nations Convention on the Law of the Sea and International Law. - (ii) In respect of the Hashemite Kingdom of Jordan: The territory of the Hashemite Kingdom of Jordan, as well as, those maritime areas adjacent to the outer limit of the territorial sea, including the seabed and subsoil, over which the Hashemite Kingdom of Jordan exercise, in accordance with the international law, sovereign rights and jurisdiction.
+- (e) "returns" means the monetary amounts yielded by an investment such as profit, interest, capital gains, dividends, royalties and fees; - (f) "territory" means: - (a) in respect of India: the territory of the Republic of India including its territorial waters and the airspace above it and other maritime zones including the Exclusive Economic Zone and continental shelf over which the Republic of India has sovereignty, sovereign rights or exclusive jurisdiction in accordance with its laws in force, the 1982 United Nations Convention on the Law of the Sea and International Law. - (b) In respect to the Democratic Republic of Congo: the territory of the Democratic Republic of Congo including its territorial waters and the airspace above it and other maritime zones including the exclusive economic zone and continental shelf over which the Democratic Republic of Congo has sovereignty, sovereign rights or exclusive jurisdiction in accordance with its laws in force, the 1982 United Nations Convention on the Law of the Sea and International Law.